Certificates in a Key Vault

 }

-1. Save this a .json file.
+Save this file as a .json file.

-2. Open PowerShell as an admin.
+Open PowerShell as an admin and run the following script.

-3. Run: im-settings add --installation-folder <F:\InsightMaker\> <C:\tmp\akv.json>
+im-settings add --installation-folder <C:\InsightMaker\> <C:\tmp\akv.json>

 Annotated Example